Myanmar civil war (2021–present): Late 2024 Kachin offensives

-The KIA then captured the Kachin BGF's headquarters in the town of Pang War on 20 October with Kachin BGF leader Zahkung Ting Ying fled to China.
+The KIA then captured the NDA-K's headquarters in the town of Pang War on 20 October with Kachin BGF leader Zahkung Ting Ying fled to China.
 On 1 November, the KIA launched an attack on the final BGF 1001 bases at Nuzaungbaung and Phimaw, capturing both by the next day.
 Border Guard Forces fled to Kangfang (Ganfai), which the KIA captured days later.
 On 10 November, KIA forces completed the capture of Kachin Special Region 1 and all of the Kachin BGF territory when they took Lanse village.
 On 20 November, despite Chinese pressure, the KIA captured Kanpaikti, the final Kachin BGF base.
+This victory rendered the NDA-K virtually defeated on all fronts, with most members either deserting or surrendering to the KIA.
+Some BGF members joined pro-government militias later in the conflict.
+All assets of the NDA-K were confiscated by the KIA, giving the rebel group a major boost in revenue.
+By capturing more of the China-Myanmar border, the KIA could continue selling jade in larger quantities, giving licenses to private Chinese mining companies to operate on their territory.

-In December, the KIA and allies attacked Myanmar junta targets in Bhamo and Mansi townships.
+In December, the KIA and allies attacked Myanmar junta targets in Bhamo and Mansi townships in the Battle of Bhamo.

 Chin theatre

 In early August, the Chin National Army and allies took in Thantlang after about a week of fighting.

 On 9 November, the Chin Brotherhood Alliance relaunched Operation Chin Brotherhood, launching simultaneous offensives on Falam and Mindat, capturing most of the former.

 In December 2024, the Chin Brotherhood Alliance (CBA) achieved significant victories in Chin State.
 On 15 December 123 junta troops and police officers from Mindat district and township police compounds, together with their families, surrendered to the CBA.
 On 21 December, the CBA declared Mindat a junta-free zone following the rescue of 13 political prisoners.
 These victories further consolidated the CBA's control in the region and demonstrated the strength of Operation Chin Brotherhood.